tdresearchgroup/GetSmells/README.md

 - LOC (Lines of Code) > mean of system

 **Refused Bequest (Class-Level)**
-*On the diffuseness and the impact on maintainability of code smells: a large scale empirical investigation*
 - Child Class overrides more than half of its parent class's methods, calculated by:
 - LMC (Local Method Count) > 1/2 * TMC (Total Method Count)